 Forwards: Rickie Lambert (Southampton), Wayne Rooney (Manchester United), Daniel Sturridge (Liverpool), Danny Welbeck (Manchester United).

 Despite going through the entire qualifying campaign undefeated, England supporters were left sweating on whether or not the team was going to qualify for the 2014 showpiece right up until the final two games.

-The team stuttered through their early matches and failed to establish a winning groove early on.
+The Three Lions stuttered through their early matches and failed to establish a winning groove early on.
 Draws away to Montenegro and Poland, and a tie at home to Ukraine meant the team were a little short on confidence and unable to establish any kind of rhythm.
 But they got there in the end, with a dour 0-0 draw in Ukraine setting up two must win games against Montenegro and Poland.
 Inspired showings from England new boy Andros Townsend eventually saw Roy Hodgson’s side finish top of their group.

 For the first time in many a major tournament, the hyperbole about England potentially lifting the trophy is absent.
 As the ‘Golden Generation’ is ushered out, young players are coming in, and with that has come an acceptance that England aren’t really major contenders for the title.
 But they are by no means the no-hopers many in the English media make them out to be.
 There is pace, power and a little bit of genius in this team.

 Progression from a tough Group D will be viewed as success here, and the experience gained by players like Raheem Sterling, Ross Barkley and Jack Wilshere will be key to their developments.
 They’ll certainly need it if England are looking to triumph in 2022!

 After a turbulent summer punctured by ongoing transfer chatter, you would have been excused for having fears about Wayne Rooney this campaign.
 But England’s talisman enjoyed a very decent season at Old Trafford.